tonykha123/Thats-Us/README.md

 Once cloned install dependencies by entering `npm install` into the terminal.

+After dependencies are installed, enter `npm run postinstall` into the terminal to seed all the sample data.

-After dependencies are installed enter `npm run dev` to start up the application
+Finally, enter `npm run dev` to start up the application.

 #### We should expect this to be the last line in the terminal after the npm run dev command